K1297/Blockwave/README.md

 *  your post will be associated with your ethereum wallet address and in Sanity studio.
-*  users can browse posts , make payments to influencers and mint NFTs associated with their account for their profile pictures.
+*  users can browse posts , make payments to influencers and mint NFTs associated with their account for their profile pictures, create event and sell tickets in form of NFTs.

 # Smart Contract Documentation